jwodder/kbits/src/posts/unicode-latex.rst

 =================

 :Date: 2020-07-27
-:Category: Markup
+:Category: Software
-:Tags: LaTeX, XeLaTeX, LuaLaTeX, Unicode, UTF-8
+:Tags: markup, LaTeX, XeLaTeX, LuaLaTeX, Unicode, UTF-8
 :Summary:
     How to configure LaTeX to accept UTF-8 input (or just use XeLaTeX/LuaLaTeX instead)